This post may contain affiliate links. Please read our disclosure policy.

 My Pro Tip

-- Use Warm Broth: Gradually add warm broth to the roux to help the gravy thicken evenly and prevent clumping.
+- Gradually add warm broth to the roux to help the gravy thicken evenly and prevent clumping.

-- Adjust Consistency: If the gravy is too thick, thin it out with a bit of broth or water.
+- Adjust the gravy’s thickness to taste.
+If the gravy is too thick, thin it out with a bit of broth or water.
 If it’s too thin, cook it a bit longer or add a cornstarch slurry.

-- Strain for Smoothness: For an ultra-smooth gravy, strain it through a fine-mesh sieve before serving.
+- For an ultra-smooth gravy, strain it through a fine-mesh sieve before serving.

 Turkey Gravy Recipe